The Buick Performance Tradition – 80 Years Strong

 Here’s the dual 4-barrel setup offered on all 425 CID V-8s in 1963-65.
 This would fit the 401 Nailhead offered in the 1965-66 GS, but was not an option.

 Starting in 1963, Buick increased the CID of the Nailhead to 425 CID and at the same time offered twin four-barrel carburetors as an option.
-This raised the HP to 360 and though now fitted to the full size Wildcat, that replaced the Century as the Buick performance offering.
-People should remember that the Wildcat, introduced in 1962, was the Buick equivalent of the Pontiac Grand Prix, and was a true performance car.
+This raised the HP to 360 and now fitted to the full size Wildcat, the name that replaced the Century as the Buick performance offering.
+People should remember that the Wildcat, introduced in 1962, was a true performance car.
+You can See a Test of the 1964 425 CID Dual 4-barrel Wildcat HERE.
+This engine was available in the Riviera and could be ordered for any full size Electra as well.
+The engine remained available through 1966, but was rarely advertised.

 This poster on the 1983 Buick Riviera Indy Pace Car showcased exotic turbo V-6 potential and lead the way to the advanced 1984-87 GNs and GNXs